Rakshitha1004/Rakshitha1004/README.md

 I enjoy learning new technologies and improving my skills by building real-world projects.

 - 🌱 Currently learning and growing as a Front-End Developer
-- 🎨 Interested in UI/UX and modern web design
 - 💡 Love turning ideas into interactive web experiences
-- 🤝 Open to internships, learning opportunities, and collaboration
+- 🤝 Open to collaboration

 ---